 The world is moving towards a 24-hour work cycle with work emails hitting our phones 7 days a week, and employees responding during off work hours as well.
 Your employees may have incredible demand on their time with kids, grad school, aging parents, and other important responsibilities that make working an 8:00 to 5:00 schedule very unappealing.
 The ability to balance all of these demands with a full-time job is one of the most stressful factors that employees have to endure.

-About half of all companies nationwide have moved to a flex-time policy, enabling employees to work off hours so that they can attend to other personal priorities.
+About half of all companies Nationwide have moved to a flex-time policy, enabling employees to work off hours so that they can attend to other personal priorities.
 In fact, flex time has proven to be very beneficial to employers; in a recent survey, 80% of women said that flexibility was very important in their decision to stay at the company as did 61% of men

 An IBM survey of 42,000 employees in 79 countries found that work-life balance (of which flexibility is a significant component) is the second leading reason for potentially leaving IBM, behind compensation and benefits.
 Since the survey, IBM has beefed up their flexibility policy and found improved retention.

 Look for creative ways to enable employees to get their jobs done and still tend to their highest personal priorities.
-The best place to start is to ask them what they need in order to balance work and personal demands.
+The best place to start is to ask them what they need to balance work and personal demands.

 8. Work at home and home office benefits